dolittle/write-version-to-file-action/README.md

 ### Inputs

 - `version`: The version number to use.
-- `token`: The GitHub token to use for the commit.
 - `path`: The path to the file within the repository.
+- `user-email`: The email of the user that commits the version file.
+- `user-name`: The name of the user that commits the version file.

 For information on how GitHub actions tokens work, read more [here](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#about-the-github_token-secret).